 - quad biking

-The town itself presents beautiful colonial era architecture, an old-world feel and buzzing African life.
+The town itself presents beautiful colonial-era architecture and a buzzing local community.

 12. Visit Murchison Falls